Today's Articles

 In Oct.
 1991, when approval was assured, the Senate Judiciary Committee reopened confirmation hearings to examine charges by Anita Hill, a University of Oklahoma law professor.
 She alleged that Thomas had subjected her to sexual harassment while she was an EEOC employee in the 1980s.
 Testimony and debate on the charges did not change the committee's recommendation for approval.
 Thomas was confirmed by a full Senate vote of 52 to 48.

 Taking his seat, he aligned himself with Antonin Scalia, forming the Court's most conservative grouping.
-In 2007, Thomas published his autobiography titled “My Grandfathers Son.”
+In 2007, Thomas published his autobiography, “My Grandfather's Son.”

 Thomas is often described as an originalist or textualist and a member of the conservative wing of the Supreme Court.
 He is also often described as the most conservative member of the Supreme Court, although others gave Justice Scalia that designation.
 Scalia and Thomas had similar but not identical judicial philosophies, and pundits speculate about the degree to which Scalia thought some of Thomas's views to be implausible.

 Thomas's jurisprudence has also been described as similar to that of Justice Hugo Black, who "resisted the tendency to create social policy out of 'whole cloth.'"
 According to the same commentator, Thomas generally declines to engage in judicial lawmaking.
-Instead, he views the constitutional role of the court as the interpretation of the law rather than the making of the law.
+Instead, he views the constitutional role of the court as the law's interpretation rather than the law's making.

 To become a Judge